jcolls/bossbot-action/README.md

-# BossBot - Github Issue Comment Cleanup - Github action
+# Github Issue Comment Email Signature Cleanup - Github action

 Github action that looks for unwanted email content in issue comments and removes it.

 Instead of standard email reply text format from Outlook and Gmail which the original used, this fork requires a custom regex string.

 It works when comments are posted or edited on issues.

-BossBot is named in reference Tony Danza's character in "Who's the Boss".

 ## How to use